Who can live in an Eden Village community?

 How long can a person live at the Village?

-Simply put – forever.
+Eden Village is designed to be permanent housing.
 Most residents who live in the Village are individuals who due to their mental health, physical health, and other extenuating circumstances, are incapable of “graduating” from a program and gaining full time stable independence.
-Residents may live at the Village as long as they are a good neighbor to the rest of the Village community.
+Residents may live at the Village as long as they are a good neighbor to the rest of the community.

 A tiny home gives our residents all the benefits of having a place of their own, while still being nestled into a large, supportive community.